samerlahoud/tutorial-lpwan-iot/WPMC-19/back-matter.md

     - Adaptive channel access
     - Interference mitigation
     - Link adaptation and resource allocation
-    - Support for quality of service such as delay bounded transmissions
+    - Support for quality of service such as delay-bounded transmissions
     - Energy efficiency maximization and power management

 ### Feedback and Tutorial Material